 - An MVP must be usable.
 It’s a product, remember, and if it doesn’t function, you can’t test anything with users.

 - An MVP must seek to solve a problem.
 If the MVP doesn’t solve a problem, then there won’t be any product/market fit.
 Part of the reason you spend as little time and resources as possible on your MVP is to minimize your own risk if it turns out your assumptions were wrong about the problem you solve.

 - An MVP is the minimum version of your vision.
 But “minimum” doesn’t mean low quality.
 As The Pragmatic Institute points out, “The “minimum” is that it needs to viably solve early customers’ top problems from day one, building only those features at first and putting everything else in the backlog until we’ve achieved product/market fit.”
 In other words, while it is meant to use as little resources as possible, it’s not a throwaway release; it requires careful consideration.
 Eric Ries cautions that: “ … [It] is decidedly not formulaic.
 It requires judgment to figure out, for any given context, what MVP makes sense.”

 The minimum viable product, or MVP, is a crucial reality check phase that your understanding of how your users and buyers perceive your product is on the mark.
-It’s all about gathering the maximum amount of knowledge through the minimum feature set to prove (or disprove) your most important hypotheses about your product’s viability.
+It’s all about gathering the maximum amount of knowledge through the minimum feature set to prove (or disprove) your most crucial hypotheses about your product’s viability.
 The difference between the MVP stage and the Prototype stage is your product must be BOTH commercially viable and production viable under real world conditions while excelling at change based on new information.